Sunday afternoon NFL best bets against the spread

 1:00 p.m.
 ET

-The Saints defense was embarrassed by the Buccaneers in Week 1, then in Week 2 the team needed four missed kicks from Zane Gonzalez to hold off the Browns and sneak away with a 21-18 victory.
-There appears to be enough talent on both sides of the ball for New Orleans to play like the title contender they were last season, and the Saints did turn things around after an 0-2 start last season.
-Atlanta’s offense looked sharp in a 31-24 win over Carolina last Sunday.
-The Falcons defense, however, clearly missed safety Keanu Neal and linebacker Deion Jones, both of whom were placed on injured reserve after Week 1.
+Miami comes into this one with the NFL’s 29th-ranked pass defense despite having faced the Titans’ Marcus Mariota and Blaine Gabbert in Week 1, Jets rookie Sam Darnold in Week 2 and Derek Carr of the 0-3 Raiders in Week 3—not exactly anybody’s bet for the Pro Football Hall of Fame class of 2037.

-Betting Trend: Atlanta is 2-8-1 against the spread in home games off a home win since the start of 2008.
+Betting Trend: New England is 12-2 against the spread since the start of 2016 when facing teams allowing 350 or more yards per game.

 1:00 p.m.
 ET

-As productive as Chiefs quarterback Patrick Mahomes has been in throwing 10 touchdowns over the season’s first two weeks, Kansas City’s defense has allowed 1,016 total yards, by far the most in the NFL.
-In what figures to be a shootout, special teams could be an X-factor in Kansas City’s favor—the Chiefs are averaging a league-best 37 yards per punt return with star wideout Tyreek Hill often scaring opponents into kicking short and out-of-bounds.
+No NFL quarterback had thrown more interceptions than the five Cincinnati’s Andy Dalton had racked up through Sunday, and all but one of those interceptions came in this past Sunday’s 31-21 loss to the Panthers.
+With the Falcons coming off a clean game against New Orleans, one in which they didn’t turn the ball over during a 43-37 overtime loss, the following betting system is in play: Home favorites of between 3.5 and 10 points are 24-5 against the spread since the start of the 2009 season when a) coming off a game with no turnovers and b) facing an opponent coming off a game with a turnover margin of -3 or worse.
+The average point differential over those 29 games has been 13.9 despite the fact that the average point spread has been 6.6.

-Betting Trend: Kansas City is 10-1 against the spread since the start of 2016 when coming off a game in which it allowed 400 or more total yards.
+Betting Trend: Atlanta is 6-1 against the spread and 7-0 straight up since the start of the 2016 season when coming off a game in which it allowed 30 more points.

 Confidence Level: Low